Prof C. David Wright

 Extension: (Streatham) 3614

-A recent emphasis has been on the incorporation of advanced functionality into memory devices, in particular demonstration of their ability to perform arithmetic and logic processing, as well as mimic neuronal and synaptic systems of the brain.
+A recent emphasis has been on (i) the incorporation of advanced functionality into memory devices, in particular demonstration of their ability to perform arithmetic and logic processing, as well as mimic neuronal and synaptic systems of the brain, and (ii) the development of chalcogenide phase-change metasurfaces for applications such as LIDAR and multispectral imaging.

 Professor Wright is also heavily involved in the development of research strategy, at the UK, European and international level.